 The Master of Education in Art Education degree is designed for those who hold a bachelor's degree and wish to earn an Ohio teaching license in conjunction with a master's degree.
 Students in this program earn a master's degree and an initial Ohio educator license for grades PreK through 12 in the visual arts.

 The ME in Art Education is a 30 semester hour program with additional semester hours of coursework required for licensure.
 Students take courses in art education along with education and art courses selected with a faculty adviser based on the student's intended licensure area.
-The program culminates with a theory and research class and the completion of either a research-based project or a thesis depending on the student's interest.
-Coursework is completed through a combination of on-campus, online and field-based courses.
+The program culminates with a theory and research course and the completion of a research-based project or thesis depending on the student's interest.
+Coursework is completed through a combination of on-campus, online, and field-based courses.

 Admission to the ME in Art Education